zydou/arti/crates/arti-client/README.md

 * `async-std` -- build with [async-std](https://async.rs/) support
 * `compression` (default) -- Build support for downloading compressed documents.
 Requires a C compiler.
+* `bridge-client` -- Build with support for bridges.
+* `pt-client` -- Build with support for pluggable transports.

 * `full` -- Build with all features above, along with all stable additive features from other arti crates.
 (This does not include experimental